Back-to-School: Separation Anxiety with Pets

-As the joy of summer fades and the new school year begins, our routines inevitably shift.
+As the joy of summer fades and the new school year begins, our routines inevitably shift and Separation Anxiety with Pets.
 This transition can be especially challenging for our pets, who’ve spent the sunny days with us at home, and now suddenly find themselves spending more time alone.

 This abrupt change can lead to separation anxiety in pets.
 This blog post is here to provide you with practical tips on how to help your pet manage this potential anxiety and smoothly adjust to the new routine.